 Two wineries stood out on a recent visit to Soave for the 2015 preview.
 The first is Coffele, a third-generation family-owned winery that started to become more known when Giovanna and Giuseppe Coffele Visco met in approximately 1971 and decided to revive the family’s legacy and history of cultivating grapes and making wine by establishing the Coffele Winery.

 Giuseppe was a cherry producer and a teacher of Italian Literature.
 Giovanna’s family planted the original vineyards in 1854.
-They were made wine and grew grapes.
-Today a brother and sister team, Alberto and Chiara Coffele, runs the winery.
-Alberto is the winemaker and Chiara is the sales manager.
+Today a brother and sister team, Alberto and Chiara Coffele, run the winery.
+Alberto is the winemaker, and Chiara is the sales manager.
 The winery is situated on 25 hectares in the hills of Castelcerino di Soave.
 The winery is the highest and most northern vineyard in the Classico region.
-It was the first in the region to produce grapes from organic vines and also the first certified organic wine producer in the Soave Classico area.
-Alberto has a passion for horses and utilizes them in the cultivation of the vineyards.
+It was the first in the region to produce grapes from organic vines and the first certified organic wine producer in the Soave Classico area.
+Alberto has a passion for horses and utilizes them to cultivate the vineyards.

-Today not only are we seeing a new generation combine traditions with innovation, a new regime that seems to be creating a rebirth of the region, women winemakers adding the feminine touch to the Garganega grape and the implementation of organic and more sustainable practices.
-These factors have brought a new adaptation to Soave and their wines.
-Soave’s growth as a wine region has moved forward by leaps and bounds since the 70s and 80s and its past connotations of selling bulk wine.
+Today not only are we seeing a new generation combine traditions with innovation, a new regime that seems to be creating a rebirth of the region but also women winemakers adding the feminine touch to the Garganega grape and the implementation of organic and more sustainable practices.
+These factors have brought a new adaptation to Soave and its wines.
+Soave’s growth as a wine region has moved forward by leaps and bounds since the 70s and 80s.
+It has moved past the old connotation of selling bulk wine.